- About LogicMonitor

 In the Description field, optionally enter a description for the configuration.

-Under the Select Entry-Point Dependency Chains configuration area, click the plus sign (+) icon to add one or more groups and/or individual resources that will serve as entry point(s) for this configuration.
+Under the Select Entry-Point for Topology Based Dependency configuration area, click the plus sign (+) icon to add one or more groups and/or individual resources that will serve as entry point(s) for this configuration.
 You can use explicit names or glob expressions in these fields.

 The selection of an entry-point resource uses the topology relationships for this resource to establish a parent/child dependency hierarchy (i.e. dependency chain) for which root cause analysis is enabled.
 If any resource in this dependency chain goes down, it will trigger root cause analysis for all alerts arising from members of the dependency chain.